hsklein/Simprovise/docs/source/modeling_concepts.rst

 --------------

 **Entity Sources** are location objects that create new entities and place them in the simulation.
-New entities are always paired with a process object (also created by the entity source).
+New entities are always paired with a :ref:`*process object* <process-concept-label>` (also created by the entity source).
 Once an entity is created and initialized, the paired process is started, which will send the entity on it's way.
 The typical :meth:`run` of a process will begin by immediately moving the entity to another location.

-Entity Sources create entities and processes via one or more Entity Generators.
+Entity Sources create entities and processes via one or more *Entity Generators*.
 These generators typically specify:

 * The class of the entity objects to create
 * The class of paired process objects to create
 * A distribution defining the rate at which entities are created

+(See :meth:`~simprovise.modeling.entitysource.SimEntitySource.add_entity_generator`
+for details and an example.)

 .. _entity-sink-concept-label: